-Module 1: Visualize the Project
+Module 1: Create the Project Vision

 - Understand the importance of creating an LMS strategy before selecting a software solution.

-- Develop an LMS business model that identifies the drivers for LMS, as well as the project barriers and enablers.
+- Develop an LMS business model that identifies the drivers for LMS as well as the project barriers and enablers.

 Key Benefits Achieved